fstiehle/leafhopper-prototype/README.md

 > (Optionally) Run tests: In `leafhopper-prototype/state_channel_node` run `npm run test`
 11. Simulate the state channel network: In `leafhopper-prototype/state_channel_node/` run `docker compose up`.

-Nodes are now available on the localhost as specified in `leafhopper.config.ts`.
+Participants' nodes are now available on the localhost as specified in `leafhopper.config.ts`.
 By default from ports 8000 to 8004.
 The Ethereum node on port 8545.

 ## Figures